 4. Risk Management

-By identifying potential risks early in the process, SDLC helps in implementing strategies to mitigate these risks.
+By identifying potential risks early in the process, SDLC helps implement strategies to mitigate these risks.
 This proactive approach improves the chances of successful project completion.

 5. Quality Assurance